 Is your skin starting to lose its youthful glow?

-As we reach our 30’s, collagen the structural protein responsible for giving us that squishy, plump, skin, begins to breakdown.
+As we reach our 30s, collagen – the structural protein responsible for giving us that squishy, plump skin – begins to break down.

-What is collagen?
+What is Collagen?

-Collagen. is found deep within the dermis and is more concentrated in connective tissues like tendons and ligaments; it is one of the major building blocks of bones, skin, muscles, and ligaments.
+Collagen is found deep within the dermis and is more concentrated in connective tissues such as tendons and ligaments; it is one of the primary building blocks of bones, skin, muscles, and ligaments.

-- Type I makes up 90% of your body’s collagen, providing structure to your skin, connective tissues, teeth, tendons, bones and fibrous cartilage
+- Type I makes up 90% of your body’s collagen, providing structure to your skin, connective tissues, teeth, tendons, bones, and fibrous cartilage

 - Compared to type I, type II is more loosely packed and is, therefore, more plentiful in the cushions of your joints